 This request was from my friend, Pastor Mark Pate.
-He is currently enrolled in a pastoral leadership class and this interview was an assignment.
+He is currently enrolled in a pastoral leadership class, and this interview was an assignment.
 My answers to his four questions have been edited for this article.
-I’m sharing with a prayer that God will use them to bless others on the wonderful journey of ministry.
+I’m sharing with a prayer that God will use them to bless others on the beautiful journey of ministry.

 - How did you know you were called?

-After a few months of praying and waiting, I was finally broken and knew that I had to take steps of faith.
-The first of which was to tell my wife, and then my pastor’s wife, and finally my pastor.
+After a few months of praying and waiting, I was finally broken and knew I had to take steps of faith.
+The first was to tell my wife, my pastor’s wife, and finally, my pastor.
 Lisa laughed.
 My pastor cried.
 I prayed.

 - What is your favorite part of pastoring?

-My favorite part of pastoring is being involved in the regular routine of community.
+My favorite part of pastoring is being involved in the regular routine of the community.
 I enjoy the weekly challenge to share biblical truths with the same congregation and see them receiving and growing.
-More than ever, I enjoy mentoring my staff and our church volunteers that I’m blessed to serve alongside.
+More than ever, I enjoy mentoring my staff and our church volunteers, whom I’m blessed to serve alongside.
 Weekly interaction with the family of God is so wonderful.